-The outbreak of COVID-19 has changed almost everything in our lives.
-As the outbreak spread around the world, your best defense against the pandemic may still be the strength of your immune system.
-When you get a lot of time at home, have you thought of invest some in your own health for the unknown future?
+The COVID-19 continues changing our lives in many ways.
+As the outbreak is still alive around the world, your best defense against the pandemic may still be the strength of your immune system.
+When you get a lot of time to work at home, have you thought of invest some time in your own health for the unknown future?
 For the third year during pandemic we are offering the teaching of ancient Daoist wellness practice — Bigu (energetic fasting) — online in response to the global pandemic of COVID-19.
 This is probably the best time for you to invest in your own health and well-being through Qigong fasting (Bigu) and mindset training.

 What is Bigu?

 Energetic fasting, or Bigu (避谷), is an ancient health and longevity tradition used in Daoist and Buddhist practice.
 As a matter of fact, all religions have some kind of fasting tradition.
 Bigu, which literally means “to avoid grain,” is unique to Daoist practice.
 The idea is not to eat grain and meat, but you can eat during Bigu.
 Starving yourself is not necessary!
 Understanding this can dispel the fear many people have about Bigu, and eliminate the psychological burden of fasting.

 Bigu is not just not eating; and it is definitely not starving yourself.
 Bigu refers to a way of living.
 By avoiding grain and cooked foods, and obtaining energy by alternative methods and technologies, one can achieve detoxification and health, cultivate qi and concentration, and prolong life.